Dielectronic satellite emission from a solid-density Mg plasma: relationship to models of ionisation potential depression: Acknowledgements

 \section{Acknowledgements}

 T.G., J.S.W. and S.M.V. acknowledge support from AWE via the Oxford Centre for High Energy Density Science (OxCHEDS).
 S.M.V. acknowledges support from the Royal Society.
 J.S.W. and S.M.V. acknowledge support from the UK EPSRC under grants EP/P015794/1 and EP/W010097/1.
-G.P.-C. acknowledges support from Spanish Ministry of Science and Innovation under Research Grant No. PID2019-108764RB-I00.
+G.P.-C. acknowledges support from Spanish Ministry of Science and Innovation under Research Grants No. PID2019-108764RB-I00 and PID2022-137632OB-I00 from the Spanish Ministry of Science and Innovation.
 S.M.V. is a Royal Society University Research Fellow.
-T.B., J.Ch., V.H., L.J., and V.V. appreciate financial support from the Czech Ministry of Education (LG15013 and CZ.02.1.01/0.0/0.0/16-013/0001552—ERDF) and Czech Science Foundation (grant No. 20-08452S)
+T.B., J.Ch., V.H., L.J., and V.V. appreciate financial support from the Czech Ministry of Education (grant no. LM2023068) and Czech Science Foundation (grant No. 20-08452S).

 Use of the Linac Coherent Light Source (LCLS), SLAC National Accelerator Laboratory, is supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences under Contract No. DE-AC02-76SF00515.